jul/game_of_life/README.rst

 Since you use *python -i* at the end of the demo you are left with an interactive session

+*New*:
+    ipython -i mgof.demo2

+A console for seeing what happens if you change 5 bits of the turing machine describing a conway rule.

 Quick tour
 **********